64.50 to 199.50

 Billy Joel's follow-up album, 52nd Street, experienced similar success, this time reaching #1 on the charts and becoming the first commercial album ever to be sold on compact disc.
 The iconic album was followed by an iconic tour date at the Havana Jam in 1979, where Joel played the finale of the festival and created non-violent hysteria in the crowd.
 Billy Joel soon developed more of a traditional rock sound that captured the spirit of the 80s, which shown on albums like Glass Houses, The Nylon Curtain, and An Innocent Man.
 In 1986, Billy Joel embarked on more historic tour dates when he played in the Soviet Union.
 Joel's last lyrical studio album was 1993's River of Dreams, which featured a more serious tone due to betrayals by individuals in Joel's personal life.
 The album went platinum five times and was followed by what Joel then called his last concert date at "The Night of 2000 Years" millennium concert at Madison Square Garden.

 Though Billy Joel has continued to play tour dates, the only studio album he's released since 1993 has been Fantasies & Delusions, a collection of original classical piano compositions.
-And while Joel has no scheduled tour dates in 2011 or hinted at a new album, fans are beginning to wonder what the prolific pianist is up to these days.
 For all the latest on Billy Joel's tour dates and upcoming albums, be sure to check Eventful often.

 Ben Folds Five: